OpenNebula/docs/source/intro_release_notes/release_notes_enterprise/resolved_issues_683.rst

 - `Fix Remove -V|--version from onecfg help and man page <https://github.com/OpenNebula/one/issues/6481>`__.
 - `Fix SPICE max password length <https://github.com/OpenNebula/one/issues/6530>`__.
 - `Fix handling of Scheduled Actions for Virtual Machines in done state <https://github.com/OpenNebula/one/issues/6542>`__.
+- `Fix live migration with non-shared storage for VMs with snaphosts <https://github.com/OpenNebula/one/issues/6368>`__.

 Also, the following issues have been backported in the FireEdge Sunstone Web UI: